AudioLotus/D2Flwrz/docs/Dungeons/Pit-of-Heresy/4-The-Harrow.md

     Wander around only using your radar to find out where the Wizards reside.

-Pretty straightforward yeah?
 Here's the map in case you want to use it.

 <figure markdown="span">
   ![The Harrow](../../assets/img/PoH/PoH-Harrow.png){ width="700" }